Nemozi/Digital-Media/Readme.md

 - **Internet Formats**: Handling images for the web and progressive image formats.

 # A Exercise:
-Here ive Uploaded one of the labs.
+Here ive Uploaded my solution for one of the labs.
 Be ware that in order for it to work ImageJ needs to be installed and refrenced as a libary.

 For the Lab our task was to create visual video overlay effects, ranging from a simple sliding effect to Chroma Keying.